jrue53/jrue53/README.md

 ### Hello!
 I'm Drew Turner.
-I'm currently a student studying at Oregon State University 🏫
+I’m a recent graduate of Oregon State University.
+Go Beavs!  🏫

-- 🔭 I’m currently working on finishing my degree in Computer Science.

-- 🌱 I’m currently learning Computer Graphics, Game and Sim Programming, as well as Inclusive Design.
+-  I’m currently working on a project utilizing the Riot Games API to provide data analysis and game results for the popular online game and eSport League of Legends.

 <br/>